heesungkim010/Realtime-Whac-A-Mole-game/README.md

 # Online-Whac-A-Mole-game

-Online Whac-A-Mole game with Realtime chat.
+Online Whac-A-Mole game with a realtime chatting.